 Figure 3.2.2.
 The message put on LinkedIn page of the researcher.

 A disadvantage of a convenience sample can be that it is often not representative of larger populations, raising concerns about external validity (Bryman, 2016).
 To counteract that, the survey was also spread to pages and mediums that the researcher is not a member of or does not already have an existing account.
 A larger sample can reduce the chance of bias.
-The research population was everyone that is over the age of 18, has used Facebook in the past half-year, and speaks English as the language of the questions in the experiment will be English.
+The research population was everyone that is over the age of 18, has used Facebook in the past half-year, and speaks English as the language of the questions in the experiment was English.
 Before sharing the survey online, three people read through the survey to make sure that everything was clear for them.
 In addition, the manipulation controls were also tested by three people to ensure that the random assignment in different conditions worked.
 After this, some adjustments were made concerning demographic questions, such as excluding the level of education since it did not seem to provide any needed information.
-Therefore, the link to the experiment was spread on the researchers' Facebook and LinkedIn pages.
+Afterwards, the link to the experiment was spread on the researchers' Facebook and LinkedIn pages.
 Since the experiment was distributed online, people who are not familiar with the use of the internet were automatically excluded from participating in the survey.
 The survey reached a total of 468 respondents, but many of them did not finish the survey, leaving important questions unanswered.
 Eventually, this led to a sample of 287 participants whose responses have been collected between March 23 th and April 6 th.

 3.2.2 Demographics

 Several demographics, such as gender, age, and income, have been included in the survey as control variables.
 Based on previous literature, these demographics seemed to impact one or more variables of this research.
 For instance, concerning gender, Haytko and Matulich (2008) found that women tend to be more skeptical towards green marketing than men.
-Contrary, Paço, and Reis (2012), no significant gender difference concerning skepticism towards green advertising.
-Based on these controversial findings, gender was included in the research, and it will be tested to examine whether it has a significant effect on the research results.
+Contrary, Paço and Reis (2012), found no significant gender difference concerning skepticism towards green advertising.
+Based on these contradictingl findings, gender was included in the research, and it will be tested to examine whether it has a significant effect on the research results.

 Furthermore, since ethical goods tend to cost more than regular goods and since ethical consumption may be considered "luxury" for some, income was also included as a control variable.
 According to Starr (2009), people with higher income are more likely to engage in ethical consumption, but it is not clear that they are also more likely to embrace a wide range of ethical consumption practices.
 Based on the findings mentioned above, income has been taken into account in this experiment since it might influence the results.
-Last but not least, age was also included as a demographic question.
+Finally, age was also included as a demographic question.
 Mishra et al. (2018) found that adolescents have incorporated the internet in various aspects of their lives.
 They use social media to engage in eWOM to voice their consumption experiences with other people who share the same interests.
-These findings of adolescents were taken into account since age may also influence this researchs' intentions to participate in eWOM.
+These findings of adolescents were taken into account since age may also influence this participants’ intentions to participate in eWOM.

 3.2.3 Sample

 The final sample included 287 respondents.
-A complete overview of demographic data is shown in Appendix A. All respondents (N = 287) were at least 18 years old.
+A complete overview of demographic data is shown in Appendix A. All respondents were at least 18 years old.
 The observed age range has been 18 to 69, with a mean of 27.20 and a standard deviation of 7.07.
-Regarding gender (N= 287), 83 (28.9%) respondents identified themselves as male and 202 (70.4%) identified as female.
+Regarding gender, 83 (28.9%) respondents identified themselves as male and 202 (70.4%) identified as female.
 In addition, 2 participants (0.7%) would rather not share their gender.